mitchellblaser/DashPlus/readme.md

 A customisable FRC Driver Station Dashboard for the New WPILIB Framework.

 ## Setting up Build Environment
-Tested working on Ubuntu and macOS.
+Tested working on Ubuntu, macOS and Windows.
+Sadly the MSVC (Microsoft) compiler isn't as nice with the program, and it hasn't had enough work yet to confirm full functionality.
+It should be useable, however.
+See the instructions below to build.

 Unix Instructions:
 ```bash